apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

 tomcat-7.x/8.x=TomcatInstrumentation
 ```

-4. If a plugin should be activated or not in different condition.You can Override the witnessClasses or witnessMethods.
+4. Set up `witnessClasses` and/or `witnessMethods` if the instrumentation should be activated in specific versions.

    Example: